autekroy/The-Other-Fish-in-the-Sea/README.md

 2. Camera viewpoint:     change the view when walking on the beach.
 3. Lighting and Shading: objects and character
 4. Texture Mapping:      for every objects
-5. Blending:             for underwater bubbles and mushroom effect.
+5. Blending:             for underwater bubbles and intangibility effect after "eating" a mushroom.

 #### Completed Advanced topic:
 1. Bump Mapping for beach and underwater rocks.
 2. Picking: use mouse to click food as life points
-3. Collision detection: detect collisio between character and other objects.
+3. Collision detection: detect collision between character and other objects.

 ---------------------------------------------------------------------------
 ### Authors' responsibility